🧠Core Concepts

 This section delves into the fundamental principles of the RACE Protocol.
 Understanding these concepts is essential for building robust, secure, and fair games on the platform.

 The heart of any game built on RACE is the Game Handler.
-It is a self-contained state machine, written in Rust and compiled to WebAssembly (WASM), that encapsulates all of your game's rules and logic.
+It is a self-contained state machine, written in Rust and compiled to WebAssembly (WASM), that encapsulates all of your game's rules, state, and logic.
+This approach allows developers to focus entirely on creating the game experience, while the RACE runtime handles the complex underlying mechanics.

 pub trait GameHandler: Sized + BorshSerialize + BorshDeserialize {